Hampden County Court Records

 Hampden County Sheriff's Department

-The Hampden County Sheriff’s Department maintains information on individuals currently incarcerated in county facilities.
-The department’s main facility is located at 627 Randall Road, Ludlow, MA 01056, and can be reached at (413) 858-0000.
-Media and public inquiries regarding inmates or arrest-related records may be directed to the department’s Public Information Officer at (413) 858-0022.
+The Hampden County Sheriff's Department maintains information on individuals currently incarcerated in county facilities.
+The department's main facility is located at 627 Randall Road, Ludlow, MA 01056, and can be reached at (413) 858-0000.
+Media and public inquiries about inmates or arrest-related records may be directed to the department's Public Information Officer at (413) 858-0022.

 Criminal Record Sealing